joshi-akash/student-portal/README.md

 This project is licensed under the **MIT License** — feel free to use, modify, and distribute with attribution.

 <div align="center">

-  ### ⭐ If you found this project useful, consider giving it a star!
+  ### ⭐ If you found this project useful, consider giving it a star on <a href="https://github.com/joshi-akash/student-portal">GitHub</a>!

   <sub>Built with ❤️ and countless cups of chai by <b>Akash Joshi</b></sub>